 Screws & Rawlplugs

-Large [6-inch] nail or similar marking tool. eg hand-held masonry punch
+- Large nail [4- or 6-inch] or similar marking tool. eg hand-held masonry punch

 Step 2 – Hold rack in position and pass nail or other marking tool through the top right fixing hole.
 Gently tap with hammer to mark 1st screw position

-Step 7 – Carefully drive all screws home, taking care not to damage the screw heads
+Step 7 – Carefully drive all screws home

 Step 8 – Stand back and admire!